 Vita

-She has been a guest at festivals such as the Lockenhaus Chamber Music Festival, the Quincena Musical San Sebastian, the Cello Biennale Amsterdam, the Verbier Festival Academy, the City of London Festival, the Franconian Music Days, the Salzburg Chamber Music Festival and the KlangReisen cycle, as well as at the festival ” Next Generation” in Switzerland, the Traisental culture festival and the Hopfgarten chamber music festival.
-As part of this, she made music with well-known artists such as Nicolas Altstaedt, Vilde Frang, Ilya Gringolts, Clemens Hagen, Lena Neudauer, Lawrence Power, Eckart Runge, Candida Thompson, Emmanuel Tjeknavorian, Alexandra Tirsu, Annika Treutler, Florian Birsak, Dominik Wagner, William Youn and Christoph Zimper.
+She was a guest at festivals such as the Lockenhaus Chamber Music Festival, the Quincena Musical San Sebastian, the Cello Biennale Amsterdam, the Verbier Festival Academy, the City of London Festival, the Franconian Music Days, the Salzburg Chamber Music Festival and the KlangReisen cycle, as well as at the “Next Generation” festival in Switzerland, the Traisental Culture Festival and the Hopfgarten Chamber Music Festival.
+As part of this, she performed together with well-known artists such as Nicolas Altstaedt, Vilde Frang, Ilya Gringolts, Clemens Hagen, Lena Neudauer, Lawrence Power, Eckart Runge, Candida Thompson, Emmanuel Tjeknavorian, Alexandra Tirsu, Annika Treutler, Florian Birsak, Dominik Wagner, William Youn and Christoph Zimper.
 Marilies Guschlbauer has also performed in various chamber music formations in the USA, Mexico, Poland, Germany, Switzerland, Liechtenstein, Greece, Moldova and Italy.
-Further concerts have taken her as a soloist and chamber music player to the Golden Hall and Brahms Hall of the Musikverein in Vienna, to the Mozart Hall and Schubert Hall of the Vienna Konzerthaus and to the Great Hall and Chamber Music Hall of the Berlin Konzerthaus.
+Further solo and chamber music concerts took her to the Golden Hall and Brahms Hall of the Musikverein Wien, to the Mozart Hall and Schubert Hall of the Vienna Konzerthaus and to the Great Hall and Chamber Music Hall of the Berlin Konzerthaus.

-Competition and the International Cello Competition Liezen.
-With her brother Nikolaus Guschlbauer at the piano, she won the chamber music competition ON STAGE 2018 and 2019 the international competition “Giovani Musicisti – Città di Treviso”.
-In 2020 Marilies was honored as an “mdw artist” and in 2022 received the interpretation prize of the Mozart community in Vienna.
+In addition to numerous first prizes and special prizes at the Austrian youth competition “Prima la Musica” at the federal level, Marilies Guschlbauer is a prize winner at the Manhattan International Music Competition and the Liezen International Cello Competition.
+With her brother Nikolaus Guschlbauer on the piano, she won the chamber music competition ON STAGE 2018 as a duo and the international competition “Giovani Musicisti – Città di Treviso” in 2019.
+In 2020 Marilies was recognized as an “mdw artist” and in 2022 she received the Interpretation Prize of the Mozart Community in Vienna.
 She is currently a scholarship holder of the Villa Musica Rhineland-Palatinate Foundation.

 DOWNLOADS: